nballou/nickballousite/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: PhD candidate interested in how video games and mental healthrelate, and using detailed behavioral data to unpack those relationships better.
+bio: Postdoc interested in how media and mental health relate, and using behavioral data to unpack those relationships better.
 Looking to make science a little less broken.
 education:
  courses:
  - course: PhD, CDT in Intelligent Games and Game Intelligence